 I grew up in Mumbai, a bustling metropolis of 15 million people, and enjoyed it thoroughly.
 I played cricket in parking lots, earned accolades for both academic and extra-curricular activities, and finally left the city in 1998 and have only returned to it sporadically ever since.
 After spending two very formative years in Rishi Valley (a residential school), I went to Chennai for my undergraduate studies.
 I spent 5 years there, slowly discovering how much I liked to learn Math, and finished with a Masters in Mathematics from IIT Madras (receiving a medal for the highest GPA of my graduating class).
 I then went to Purdue for my PhD.
 This was the first time I had lived outside my country and I learnt a great deal both about myself and about the world around me in that time.

-I have now moved back to India, and joined IISER Bhopal.
-I am also happily married, have a young child, and am trying hard to balance work with my personal life.
+I moved back to India in 2012 and joined IISER Bhopal, where I have been ever since.
+I am happily married, have a young child, and am trying hard to balance work with my personal life.
 I teach, I learn, and I do mathematics at every chance that I get.
 I am also very invested in what the IISERs are trying to achieve, and I put in a great deal of effort to improve the systems we have here at IISER-B.

 Outside of Mathematics and Teaching, my interests include